Jahanshah1/Green-DAO-on-CELO/README.md

 ## How it works
-I will create a website where people can view into new Eco friendly technologies and upcomming projects ( note - users can also view a project from somewhere else and vote/create a proposal ).
+I will create a website where people can view into new Eco friendly technologies and upcomming projects ( note - users can also view a project from somewhere else and vote/create a proposal ) and then funding using the common treasury will be up for vote, if there are suffieceint votes then the funding for that project will be executed.

+## Tech stack used
+- Solidity
+- OpenZeppelin smart contracts
+- OpenZeppelin Defender
+- CELO plugin